blockchainamm/Hungarian_scale_synth/README.md

 The frequencies of notes for C4 as a root note of Hungarian scale in ascending and descending order is played in respective sequence.

-The frequencies in Hz of ascending notes for C4 in the Hungarian scale\
+The frequencies in Hz of ascending notes for C4 as root note in the Hungarian scale\
 261.6256\
 311.127\
 329.6276\